This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 2. Healthy Workplace Culture

 Work stations nowadays have employees scattered throughout the organization across different departments, with many of them working remotely.
-Under such situations, your business intranet must be able to foster a smooth corporate culture by connecting people through meaningful work relationships.
+Under such situations, your business intranet must foster a smooth corporate culture by connecting people through meaningful work relationships.

-It must be able to stimulate improved communication between the employees while adding meaning to their daily work and promoting the values your organization wishes to reflect.
+It must stimulate improved communication between the employees while adding meaning to their daily work and promoting the values your organization wishes to reflect.

 One of the best ways to deliver a sense of inspiration among the employees is by using the intranet’s news or blog section, allowing them to interact with other employees.